Osvaldo Rodríguez (footballer, born 1996)

-Osvaldo Rodríguez del Portal (born 10 September 1996) is a Mexican professional footballer who plays as a left-back for Liga MX club León.
+Osvaldo Rodríguez del Portal (born 10 September 1996) is a Mexican professional footballer who plays as a left-back for Liga MX club Tigres UANL.

 International career

 On 12 June 2021, Rodríguez made his senior national team debut in a friendly match against Honduras.
 He was then selected for the 2021 CONCACAF Gold Cup squad, where he appeared in 3 games, including the final loss to the United States, in which he came on as a substitute for extra time.